 Factoring involves selling your receivable accounts to a third party.
 The accounts are treated just like any other form of collateral.
 The third party holds the accounts and pays you a percentage of their value.
 Once the factor has received payment in full for the accounts they hold, they will deposit the percentage they paid to you as well as any fees they may have charged for the factoring service.
 After the money owed to them has been received, they will then return any funds that remain back to you.

-Factoring vs Receivables Financing
+Receivable Financing vs Financing

 The decision to choose factoring vs accounts receivable financing will be based on your business and its immediate needs.
 Factoring is more expensive than receivables financing.
 If you have an established business with years of good credit and a solid cash flow history, accounts receivable financing will cost you less in the long run.
 Factoring is often a better choice for younger businesses that are still building their financial reputation.